iwhuw/E-LIB-/README.md

 ## API Integration
 The application can work in two modes:

-Direct API Mode: Connects directly to Gutendex API (for development) Backend Mode: Uses your custom backend (for production)
+- Direct API Mode: Connects directly to Gutendex API (for development)
+- Backend Mode: Uses your custom backend (for production)

-Configure this in common.js by setting USE_DIRECT_API.
+-Configure this in common.js by setting USE_DIRECT_API.

 ## Open the application:

-Open index.html in your browser for local testing
+-Open index.html in your browser for local testing
-Or deploy to a web server
+-Or deploy to a web server

 🖥️ Terminal Commands to Run E-Lib (Cross-Platform)
 ⚠️ Before running, make sure you have Node.js, Python 3, and MongoDB installed on your system.